abdrahmansoltan/Learning-Notes/JavaScript/02-OOP.md

   alert(new A() == new B()); // true
   ```

-- Values null and undefined have no object wrappers (are not Objects like other types)
+- Values `null` and `undefined` have no object wrappers (are not Objects like other types)
+- the `prototypal` nature of JavaScript means that when an object can't find a property in itself, it will look up the `prototype` chain to see if the property is defined on the object's `prototype`.
+If it can't find the property in the `prototype` either, it will look up the `prototype` chain again, until it reaches the end of the `prototype` chain.
+If it still can't find the property, it will return `undefined`.